This page features information and links for resources and websites.

 Bibles

-I would suggest using the NASB or ESV translations of the Bible as they are the most literal and accurate translations in modern English.
+I would suggest using the LSBESV or NASB-95 translations of the Bible as they are the most literal and accurate translations in modern English.
 The original KJV and the newer NKJV are good translations but have older English words and sentence structure.
+An accurate but slightly more readable version is the Berean Study Bible.
 A good discussion on this is found on the website Things Revealed - Bible Translations.
 Another good site to find good analysis of Bible translations is Bible Researcher

 In terms of a good study Bible, I would suggest the Thompson Chain Reference Bible.
-It has an extensive cross reference system with topical study guides.
+(More about the Thompson Chain Bible) It has an extensive cross reference system with topical study guides.
 While other Study Bibles do have a lot of good information, they generally have a doctrinal bias, so care must be taken when using them.
 Most do not seem to have a high view of Genesis, while others will seek to limit what God can, or will do, in our present "church age".
-The e-sword electronic Bible with its resources is an excellent way of studying.
+The free e-sword electronic Bible with its resources is an excellent way of studying.
+For more features and modern resources, Accordance and Logos are available.
 The commentaries and other resources will also need to be evaluated for truth.
-The commentaries listed above appear to be quite trustworthy.

 Study Helps

-The situation is a lot worse when it comes to "Christian" Encyclopedias, Dictionaries, Commentaries, Bible Atlases and so on.
-From what I have seen, most of the contributors are Theistic Evolutionists, Agnostics and others that hold beliefs other than the true reading of the text as plainly written, as they try and fit millions of years into the text.
-(This applies mostly to the Old Testament, but you do need to be careful in regard to the New Testament as well) Most do not seem to have a high view of the inspiration and authority of the Bible.
 I would highly recommend studying the Scriptures without study helps first to see what the text says so that the meaning is not affected by what others have said.
-The TSK (Treasury of Scripture Knowledge) cross reference in e-sword is one of the best ways to study Scripture.
-After this, the study helps can provides some extra insights.
-Resources that are good to use with e-sword are the Brown-Driver-Briggs Dictionary, Thayer's Greek Definitions, Easton's Bible Dictionary, John MacArthur Commentary, David Guzik Commentary, Believer's Bible Commentary.
+The TSK (Treasury of Scripture Knowledge) cross reference in e-sword or the commercial Bible programs is one of the best ways to study Scripture.
+After this, the study helps can provides some extra insights as there is good information in them.
+Resources that are good to use with e-sword are the Brown-Driver-Briggs Dictionary, Thayer's Greek Definitions, Easton's Bible Dictionary, Believer's Bible Commentary, and the David Guzik Commentary.
 Commentaries should only be consulted once an in-depth study has been performed using only the Bible and consulting Hebrew or Greek Lexicons if desired.
+A note on commentaries: Different authors with different doctrinal biases will at times come up with quite different analyses of a passage.
+This is why commentaries cannot always be trusted and studying without them at first is better.

 In my Overview of the Bible I provide basic background information, maps and charts to help provide an overview and framework for understanding the Scriptures.